Solving a Confidential Computing Pain Point with WebAssembly

 McCallum echoes this notion.
 “There are some people who are in desperate amounts of pain, who need this stuff yesterday,” he said.
 “And they’re deploying on existing infrastructures.
 So they’re coding specifically to that hardware technology.
 But if that becomes vulnerable, right, what are your options to switch to another hardware technology?

 “One of the key advantages that WebAssembly gives us is that, if there is a hardware vulnerability on one platform, you’re not sunk.
 You can just deploy on another platform, whilst we created the mitigation with the hardware vendor.”

 And, he added, as new platforms become available, such as ARM’s, ”you don’t have to modify your workload at all, your workload stays exactly the same.
 And all of a sudden you just get new platform support.
 And then as soon as the hardware is available, you continue to deploy, exactly the way you’ve always deployed in the past.”

 As a model for how to introduce a new project to the developer community, Bursell looks to Docker, the Platform as a Service project that allows devs to build, test and deploy apps quickly.

 “One of these Docker got right in the early days, just make it really easy for people try stuff out,” he said.
 “And that’s absolutely the approach that we think is right.”

-Therefore, Profian launched a demo of Enarx at the end of July.
+Therefore, Profian has launched a demo of Enarx.
 “Anyone can use it, anyone can play with it,” Bursell said.
 “Because we want to make it easy to play with.”

 “All of a sudden, WebAssembly is going to emerge very quickly as a mature stable platform, with very broad language support.”